NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 4)   Run the program:

 After creating your files as shown above, enter either CoeffConv or CoeffCheck as desired.
-The folder also contains a “readme.txt” file which you can peruse.
+The folder also contains a "readme.txt" file which you can peruse.

 ExpandObjects
 =============